 The Prague State Opera is located two minutes walk from the top of Wenceslas Square and 15 minutes from the Old Town Square.

 The opera house opened in 1888 as the "New German Theatre"; at that time the Czech lands formed part of the Austro-Hungarian empire.

 Since then, the theatre has changed name and ownership several times, each time reflecting the political climate of the day.

 A significant change came at the end of World War II.
 The Czechs had regained control of their country.
 Opera, which had not been staged for several years, was reinstated.
 And as an expression of national identity, the building was renamed the Smetana Theatre, after the famous Czech composer, Bedřich Smetana.

 However, the optimism was short lived.
-Within a few years Czechoslovakia became a communist state, a regime where opera was considered elitist.
-Performances became few and far between, and the opera house building suffered great neglect.
+Within a few years Czechoslovakia became a communist state, a regime in which opera was considered elitist.
+Over the next three decades performances were rare and the building suffered neglect.

-For listings and to book tickets for the Prague State Opera: Prague opera and ballet.
+For listings and to book tickets for the Prague State Opera: opera and ballet.